The Balian-Low theorem for locally compact abelian groups and vector bundles: Vector bundles and quasiperiodic functions

 for all $F \in \sec{G}{\Lambda}$ and all $(x,\omega) \in G \times \widehat{G}$.
 Hence, cancelling $|F(x,\omega)|^2$, we obtain the condition

 for all $(x,\omega) \in G \times \widehat{G}$.
 Since each $|G_j|^2$ can be seen as a continuous function on the compact space $X_{G,\Lambda}$, it is clear that the upper frame condition automatically holds by the extreme value theorem.
-For the same reason, the lower frame condition is equivalent to the expression $\sum_{j=1}^k |G_j(x,\omega)|^2$ being nonvanishing, which is equivalent to \ref{it:frameqp1}.
-Now \ref{it:frameqp2} and \ref{it:frameqp3} follow directly by considering $\lfb = \ufb$ and then $\lfb = \ufb=1$ in this situation. \end{proof}
+For the same reason, the lower frame condition is equivalent to the expression $\sum_{j=1}^k |G_j(x,\omega)|^2$ being nonvanishing, which is equivalent to (\ref{it:frameqp1}).
+Now (\ref{it:frameqp3}) follows directly by considering $\lfb = \ufb=1$ in this situation. \end{proof}

-We finish the section by describing how to obtain a specific module frame for $\sec{G}{\Lambda}$ from certain fundamental domains.
-This is inspired by \cite[p.\ 457]{projmultres1}.
-Given a fundamental domain $B$ for $\Lambda$ in $G$, define the function $J_B \colon G \times \widehat{G} \to \C$ by